terrillmoore/conduit-mfg/INITIAL-SETUP.md

 $
 ```

-Then confirm that you can ssh in as `root`.
+Then confirm that you can ssh in as `root` without using a password.

 Once on the provisioning network, follow the instructions in [`HOWTO-MASS-PROVISION.md`](HOWTO-MASS-PROVISION.md).